openxla/xla/docs/errors/error_0100.md

     decrease the memory footprint.
   - **Buffer donation:** Utilize framework features (such as: `jax.jit(..., donate_argnums=...)`) to signal to XLA that certain input buffers can be overwritten and reused for outputs.
+Read [Buffer donation](https://docs.jax.dev/en/latest/buffer_donation.html) for more details.
   - **Optimize checkpoint strategy:** Instead of saving the entire model state at once, consider saving only the model weights or using a sharded checkpointing strategy.